ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 ## Test plan

-- Parser tests: a `dmaChannels` section with a register referencing a channel by name parses; register offsets are frame-relative.
+- Parser tests: a `dmaChannels` section with a register referencing a channel by index parses; register offsets are frame-relative.
 - Dummy backend frame channel tests: a frame read returns the oldest unread frame; several offset-slices of one frame return one coherent snapshot;
   a frame read advances the dequeue state; push mode